23091737ahkcc/aae4011-assignment1/README.md

 ### (a) What Did You Learn? *(2 marks)*

-*Identify at least two specific technical skills or concepts you gained.*
 After this project, I learnt how to use ROS and optimization.
-For ROS, I learnt connect the r
+For ROS, I learnt how to download and connect with the code editor.
+For optimization, I learnt to cut down the detection video quality during to test to ensure the scripts working.
+After the result is stable, I adjust the quality to balance both detection accuracy and video quality.

 ### (b) How Did You Use AI Tools? *(2 marks)*